lino-framework/book/docs/dev/layouts/index.rst

         ...
         column_names = 'id name providers customers'
         ...

 Result:

 .. image:: products.png
   :scale: 40 %

 The layout of a detail window
 =============================

-The next usage of layouts is the **detail window**, i.e. the window used to display one table row at a time.
+Another frequent usage of layouts is the :term:`detail window`, i.e. the window used to display one table row at a time.

 You define a detail window by setting the :attr:`detail_layout